dragan2234/worldcoin-scroll-bridge/README.md

 1. **State Bridge Contracts**:
    - Deployed on Ethereum mainnet and supported L2 networks.
-   - Audited by Nethermind, ensuring security and reliability.
-   - Supports key cryptographic operations and cross-chain messaging.

 2. **Relayer Service**:
    - Implemented in Golang to automate root propagation.